ControlSystemStudio/phoebus/app/save-and-restore/app/doc/index.rst

 Authorization uses a role-based approach like so:

-* Unauthenticated users may read data, i.e. browse the tree and view configurations and snapshots.
+* Unauthenticated users may read data, i.e. browse the tree and view configurations, snapshots, search and view filters.
 * Role "user":
-    * Create/update and save configurations
+    * Create and save configurations
+    * Create and save snapshots
+    * Create and save composite snapshots
-    * Take and save snapshots.
+    * Create and save filters
-    * Delete nodes if user id matches and:
+    * Update and delete objects if user name matches object's user id and:
+        * Object is a snapshot and not referenced in a composite snapshot node
-        * Node is a snapshot
+        * Object is a composite snapshot node
-        * Node is configuration or folder with no child nodes
+        * Object is configuration or folder node with no child nodes
+        * Object is a filter
 * Role "superuser": +perform restore operation
 * Role "admin": no restrictions